-15.3 When does behaviour become abusive?
+15.4 When does behaviour become abusive/exploitative?

-It can be difficult to distinguish between abusive behaviour, which should be dealt with in accordance with the procedure set out below, and behaviour which does not constitute abuse.
+It can be difficult to distinguish between abusive and/or exploitative behaviour, which should be dealt with in accordance with the procedure set out below, and behaviour which does not constitute abuse and/or exploitation.

-Factors which may indicate that behaviour is abusive include:
+Factors which may indicate that behaviour is abusive and/or exploitative include:

-- a) where it is repeated over time and/or where the perpetrator (s) intended to cause serious harm: - b) where there is an element of coercion or pre-planning; and - c) where there is an imbalance of power, for example, as a result of age, size, social status or wealth.
+- a) where it is repeated over time and/or where the perpetrator (s) intended to cause serious harm; - b) where there is an element of coercion or pre-planning; and - c) where there is an imbalance of power, for example, as a result of age, size, social status or wealth.

-This list is not exhaustive, and staff should always use their professional judgment and discuss any concerns with the DSL, who in turn should seek guidance from the RSL.
+This list is not exhaustive, and staff should always use their professional judgment and discuss any concerns with the DSL, who in turn should seek guidance from the RSL where needed.

-15.4 How can I identify victims of child-on-child abuse?
+15.5 How can staff identify victims of child-on-child abuse?

-Identifying child on child abuse can be achieved by being alert to children's well-being and to general signs of abuse.
-Signs that a child(ren) may be suffering from child-on-child abuse overlap with those relating to other types of abuse - see indicators of abuse, earlier in this document.
+Identifying child on child abuse can be achieved by being alert to changes in children's wellbeing and to general signs of abuse and/or exploitation.
+Signs that a child(ren) may be suffering from child-on-child abuse overlap with those relating to other types of abuse, neglect and/or exploitation - see indicators, earlier in this document.

-Signs can include:
+Signs can include, but are not limited to:

-- a) failing to attend school, disengaging from classes, or struggling to carry out school related tasks to the standard you would ordinarily expect - b) physical injuries - c) having difficulties with their mental health and/or emotional wellbeing - d) becoming withdrawn, shy, experiencing headaches, stomach aches, anxiety, panic attacks, suffering from nightmares or lack of sleep or sleeping too much - e) drugs and/or alcohol use - f) changes in appearance and/or starting to act in a way that is not appropriate for the child's age including sexualised behaviours - g) change in health needs, including sexually transmitted infections and unwanted pregnancy
+- a. unexplained, persistent and/or prolonged absence from school - b. disengaging from classes, or struggling to carry out school related tasks to the standard staff would ordinarily expect from the individual child i.e. a change - c. physical injuries (often with inconsistent accounts) - d. having difficulties with their mental health and/or emotional wellbeing - e. becoming withdrawn, shy, experiencing headaches, stomach aches, anxiety, panic attacks, suffering from nightmares or lack of sleep or sleeping too much - f. new (or increased) access to drugs and/or alcohol use - g. changes in appearance and/or starting to act in a way that is not appropriate for the child's age including sexualised behaviours - h. change in health needs, including sexually transmitted infections and unwanted pregnancy - i. changes in social groups, - j. avoidance of certain areas of school or community - k. reluctance to go home

-This list is not exhaustive and the presence of one or more of these signs does not necessarily indicate abuse.
+This list is not exhaustive and the presence of one or more of these signs does not necessarily indicate child on child abuse and/or sexually coerced exploitation.

-15.5 Are some children particularly susceptible/vulnerable to abusing or being abused by another child?
+15.6 Are some children particularly susceptible/vulnerable to abusing/exploiting others or being abused/exploited by another child?

-Any child can be affected by child-on-child abuse and staff should be alert to signs of such abuse amongst all children.
+Any child can be affected by child-on-child abuse and/or exploitation and staff should be alert to signs of such abuse and/or exploitation amongst all children.
 Research suggests that:

-- a) Child on child abuse is more prevalent amongst children aged 10 and older, although it also affects younger children, including by way of harmful sexual behaviour. - b) children who are particularly vulnerable to abuse or to abusing others include those who have (i) witnessed or experienced abuse or violence themselves; (ii) suffered from the loss of a close family member or friend; or (iii) experienced considerable disruption in their lives. - c) as stated above, children with protected characteristics, but especially those with SEN/D and those who identify as LGBTQ+ or gender identity issues are particularly vulnerable to both abuse and child on child abuse, often in the form of bullying (both direct and online).
+- a) Child on child abuse is more prevalent amongst children aged 10 and older, although it also affects younger children, including by way of harmful sexual behaviour. - b) Children who are particularly vulnerable to abuse /exploitation or to abusing/exploitating others include those who have (i) witnessed or experienced abuse, exploitation or violence themselves; (ii) suffered from the loss of a close family member or friend (recent or historical); or (iii) experienced considerable disruption in their lives. - c) as stated above, children with protected characteristics, but especially those with SEN/D and those who identify as LGBTQ+ or gender questioning/transitioning are particularly vulnerable to both abuse, and/or exploitation, and child on child abuse, often in the form of bullying (both direct and online).

-15.6 How prevalent is child on child abuse?
+15.7 How prevalent is child on child abuse?